21 Best Black Sand Beaches in the World

 12. Perissa Beach, Greece

 Santorini never fails to disappoint when it comes to fabulous scenery.
 The lovely, dark Perissa Beach is a prime example of innate beauty found on this Greek isle.
-Set near the town of Fira, close to the ancient ruins of Thira, this is a wonderful spot to relax.
+Set near the town of Fira, close to the ancient ruins of Thira, this top black sand beach is a wonderful spot to relax.

 The contrast with the crystalline Aegean Sea and the phenomenal vistas of Mount Vouno make this a remarkable place to spend a day.

 If you're looking for a quiet retreat, visit during the off-season, when the beach is less crowded.
 Its close proximity to shops and restaurants, as well as the amenities (i.e. chair and umbrella rentals, bathrooms, and volleyball courts) make this a popular vacation destination.